 A skilled South Brunswick workers’ compensation lawyer from our office is ready to assist you if you were hurt at work and need legal counsel.
 At Team Law, our skilled litigators have decades of experience successfully defending injured workers in South Brunswick.
 His successes and experience have earned him numerous accolades, such as the title of Certified Civil Trial Lawyer.
 His team is fully capable of obtaining the necessary medical care, financial benefits, and the permanent award to which you are entitled under New Jersey law.

-Our firm’s attorneys have represented injured workers in this forum for well over 20 years and are qualified to handle any workers’ compensation case, including those involving:
+Our firm’s workers comp attorneys in South Brunswick, NJ have represented injured workers in this forum for well over 20 years and are qualified to handle any workers’ compensation case, including those involving:

 The Workers’ Compensation Act places severe time restrictions on when an injury at work must be reported.
 A claim may be rejected by an employer under N.J.S.A.
 34:15-17 if notice of the injury is not given within 14 days of the accident or other event.
 Although there are few exceptions to this guideline, you shouldn’t expose yourself to risk.
-Our attorneys will see to it that the employer or their representative receives personal service of the notice in the manner specified by N.J.S.A.
+Our workers comp attorneys in South Brunswick, NJ will see to it that the employer or their representative receives personal service of the notice in the manner specified by N.J.S.A.
 34:15-18:

-How a South Brunswick workers compensation attorney might aid in your claim following a workplace accident
+How our South Brunswick workers’ compensation lawyers might aid in your claim following a workplace accident

-It makes perfect sense to choose our team of skilled South Brunswick workers’ compensation attorneys over others who lack the necessary legal expertise.
+It makes perfect sense to choose our team of skilled South Brunswick workers’ compensation lawyers over others who lack the necessary legal expertise.
 Team Law can give you exactly this because our South Brunswick personal injury lawyers have been regularly appearing in court for more than 30 years.
-To speak with our team of attorneys and get the information you need, we encourage you to contact us or dial 1-800-TEAM-LAW.
+To speak with our team of workers comp attorneys in South Brunswick, NJ and get the information you need, we encourage you to contact us or dial 1-800-TEAM-LAW.
 If you choose to work with our firm, you will not be required to pay our attorneys anything unless a recovery is made because we are paid on a contingent fee basis.
 Your matter is now being discussed by a lawyer.

 You may be eligible to receive cash payments based on your average weekly earnings prior to your injury or illness if you miss time from work while recovering from a work injury or occupational illness, or if you become permanently disabled owing to an injury or medical condition caused by your employment.
 While permanent disability payments may be based on the kind and extent of your injury, wage replacement benefits are calculated as a percentage of your average weekly wages.